lfromanini/smartcd/README.md

 ## Configuration

 A directory record will be saved by default at `~/.config/smartcd/path_history.db`.
-This can be overwritten defining `SMARTCD_CONFIG_FOLDER` and `SMARTCD_HIST_FILE` variables before sourcering the code.
+This can be overwritten defining `SMARTCD_CONFIG_FOLDER` and `SMARTCD_HIST_FILE` variables before sourcing the code.
 Additionally, it's possible to define the maximum entries remembered overwriting `SMARTCD_HIST_SIZE`.
 Initially, this value is set to 100.
 Autoexec database record will be saved in `SMARTCD_CONFIG_FOLDER`.